-- the transfer is necessary for the performance of a contract between the data subject and the controller or between the controller and a third party and (i) is entered into at the request of the data subject; or (ii) is in the interests of the data subject; - the transfer is for the purpose of legal proceedings or for the purpose of obtaining legal advice or for establishing, exercising or defending legal rights; - the transfer is necessary in order to protect the vital interests of the data subject; or - the transfer is necessary for a legitimate interest of the controller or a third party that is not outweighed by the fundamental rights or freedoms of the data subject.
+- the transfer is necessary for the performance of a contract between the data subject and the controller or between the controller and a third party and (i) is entered into at the request of the data subject or (ii) is in the interest of the data subject; - the transfer is for the purpose of legal proceedings or for the purpose of obtaining legal advice or for establishing, exercising or defending legal rights; - the transfer is necessary in order to protect the vital interests of the data subject; - the transfer is necessary for a legitimate interest of the controller or a third party that is not outweighed by the fundamental rights or freedoms of the data subject; - the data subject has consented to the transfer; - the transfer is necessary for reasons of public interest; - the transfer is necessary to protect the vital interests of the data subject or of other persons; - the transfer is made from a public register.

-This list is not comprehensive and must include additional derogations.
-When drafting privacy legislation that contains transfer restrictions, it is advisable to make the list of derogations as inclusive and comprehensive as possible, taking into account, at a minimum, all derogations and exceptions that exist in comparable laws in other countries.
+This list is not comprehensive and may include additional grounds, derogations or exceptions.
+When drafting privacy legislation that contains transfer restrictions, it is advisable to make the list of transfer grounds, derogations or exceptions as inclusive and comprehensive as possible, taking into account, at a minimum, all grounds, derogations and exceptions that exist in comparable laws in other countries.